-The Shedd Aquarium is an amazing place to visit for both kids and adults.
+The Chicago Shedd Aquarium is an amazing place to visit for both kids and adults.
 This Chicago attraction hosts 32,000 animals from the world’s aquatic environment giving everyone something fun to see and do.
-Visit dolphins, penguins, beluga whales, lake Michigan fish, pet the sting rays, and watch a 4D movie.
+Visit at the Shedd dolphins, penguins, beluga whales, lake Michigan fish, pet the sting rays, and watch a 4D movie.
 It is a full day of fun and adventure.
-Plan your family’s visit with this helpful guide filled with Shedd Aquarium Tips on parking, where to eat, how to get tickets, free days, exhibits to visit, and much more.
+Plan your family’s visit with this helpful guide filled with Shedd Aquarium family tips on parking, where to eat, how to get tickets, free days, exhibits to visit, and much more.

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.